Objective C10: Support Education, Engagement and Local Food Production

 What is the City of Windsor doing to encourage community gardens?

-In 2014, Windsor City Council approved a Community Gardens on Municipal Property Policy
+In 2020, Windsor City Council approved the update to the Community Gardens on Municipal Property Policy

-.
+, originally approved in 2014.
 The policy provides clear processes and procedures for developing community gardens on municipal property.
-Through this initiative, a list of parks that have potential for community gardens has been selected .
+Through this initiative, a list of parks that have potential for community gardens has been selected.
 To learn more about the community garden policy and procedures, please visit our Community Gardens

 In 2012, Windsor City Council approved a Food Security Initiative in the form of a Community Garden Expansion Strategy, with a maximum of $100,000 in one-time funding towards either the development of new community gardens or the expansion of existing community gardens.
 This initiative was branded "Seed & Feed" and provided grant funding to eligible applicants whose proposals demonstrated that their community garden would provide fresh produce to people who may otherwise go without it.
 As a result of this program, ten community gardens were given funding to either begin or expand their operations.